Why Content Architecture is Essential to the Success of CMS Implementations

 Why do you need to Created User Guides for Content Architecture?

 The natural progress of a Use Case once it is validated with the Content Architecture is to generate a User Guide based on each particular task.
-These Guides are usually Role specific and can outline every task that the users in your organization will need to know in order to work with your Content.
+These Guides are usually Role-specific and can outline every task that the users in your organization will need to know in order to work with your Content.

 User Guides often are compiled into a document, but you also populate a Wiki system with them.
 Think of each Guide as a step-by-step recipe for success.
 A great User Guide can help new users get

 Moving forward, it’s important to keep the User Guides top of mind as your system evolves.
-Often, we see Content Architectures that have been built upon for many years – I can say with almost guaranteed certainly that the same tasks that folks started off with will have changed since the original set of Use Cases and Guides were created.
+Often, we see Content Architectures that have been built upon for many years – I can say with almost guaranteed certainty that the same tasks that folks started off with will have changed since the original set of Use Cases and Guides were created.
 Keeping these tools updated and comprehensive over time will pay dividends.

 Now we can begin to work through our ideas about HOW our content will flow in our stack to its various outputs.
 We refer to this as Content DevOps.
 It might mean tools that we integrate with, application protocols that provide us data or that we feed data to, or software development components that need to be implemented.